youtube/cobalt/cobalt/site/docs/reference/starboard/modules/window.md

 Defines a rectangle via a point `(x, y)` and a size `(width, height)`.
 This structure is used as output for SbWindowGetOnScreenKeyboardBoundingRect.
+TODO(b/151173891): This should be moved to the extension header

 #### Members